tartiflette/tartiflette-aiohttp/README.md

   - **app**: Application object from aiohttp
 * **executor_http_endpoint**: Endpoint where the GraphQL Engine will be attached, by default on `/graphql`
 * **executor_http_methods**: HTTP Method where the GraphQL Engine will be attached, by default on **POST** and **GET**.
+* **graphiql_endpoint**: Endpoint where the GraphiQL page will be attached, by default there is no GraphiQL page

 ### Use with custom Tartiflette engine